Our annual Hopkins Engineering Alumni Speed Networking Night gives students an opportunity to practice networking skills with engineering alumni.

 - Alumni Internship Connection: Alumni Internship Connection (AIC) is a program designed to connect current JHU students with internships at companies where JHU alumni are present.
 To make an internship connection or learn more about the program, contact Ciara Flowers at email@example.com.

 - Sophomore Shadow Program: Through this program, Johns Hopkins alumni have the opportunity to invite second-year students to explore career options and refine their interests during the January intercession.
-To learn more, click here or contact Ciara Flowers at email@example.com.
+Click here to learn more about the Sophomore Shadow Program or contact Ciara Flowers at firstname.lastname@example.org.

 Regardless of where you live, there are many great opportunities to provide meaningful support to our students and to the overall Whiting School Community.
 For more information about any of these programs, please email email@example.com.